Nele82/OL-Basement/README.md

 The following third-party services utilized in this project collectively enhance the project’s email functionality and deployment processes:

 - MailJet: Used for managing transactional emails - as the node-mailjet npm package, this service is also used for password reset emails.
-- MailJS: This service handles sending & receiving emails through the 'Contact' page using the above mentioned "@emailjs/browser" npm package.
+- EmailJS: This service handles sending & receiving emails through the 'Contact' page using the above mentioned "@emailjs/browser" npm package.
 - Netlify: Hosts the React front-end.
 - Vercel: Hosts the serverless backend.